bucketco/bucket-javascript-sdk/FEEDBACK.md

 You might have very strict design guidelines in your app, and maybe the Bucket feedback UI doesn"t quite work for you.

-In this case, you can actually implement your own feedback collection mechanism, which follows your own design guidelines.
+In this case, you can implement your own feedback collection mechanism, which follows your own design guidelines.

 This is the data type you need to collect: